-If you've entered a Thought in error or you simply don't need to keep it around anymore, you can easily remove it from your Brain.
-TheBrain offers two ways to remove Thoughts-forgetting and deleting.
-When a Thought is forgotten, it can be remembered later if need be, however, deleting is permanent.
+If you've entered a thought in error or you simply don't need to keep it around anymore, you can easily remove it from your brain.
+TheBrain offers two ways to remove thoughts-forgetting and deleting.
+When a thought is forgotten, it can be remembered later if need be, however, deleting is permanent.

-Let's forget the Thought Jill.
+Let's forget the Jill thought.

-- 1. Make TB Buddies the active Thought.
+- 1. Make TB Buddies the active thought.

-- 2. Right-click the Jill Thought.
+- 2. Right-click the Jill thought.

 - 3. Click the Forget "Jill" command on the context menu.